Published April 24, 2024 by Gonzalo

 We shipped new features that let you import a list of leads onto usedouble.com, find and verify emails for them with 1 button, and enrich the leads with information from throughout the web using simple workflows that required only basic prompting.
 Later on we added webhooks to push and pull information from your CRM.

 The most popular tool on usedouble.com was the “Online AI instruction”, which takes your question, turns it into a Google Search query, searches Google, and reads the results, and uses that to provide an answer to your original question with citations.
-Later on, we built specific scrappers to be able to pull data from LinkedIn, Crunchbase, Google Maps, and other aggregators.
+Later on, we built specific scrapers to be able to pull data from LinkedIn, Crunchbase, Google Maps, and other aggregators.
 You can think of it as Perplexity AI, but in bulk, as shown below.

 Problems to be solved